ddev-demo/my-typo3-10-site/public/typo3/sysext/rte_ckeditor/Documentation/Configuration/ConfigureTypo3.rst

 .. _config-typo3-yaml:

-Yaml
+YAML
 ====

-Most of the configuration of `rte_ckeditor` will be done in a Yaml file.
+Most of the configuration of `rte_ckeditor` will be done in a YAML file.

 Relevant Settings for `rte_ckeditor`